exercism/docs/mentoring/choosing_a_solution.md

    If they failed, clicking on this indicator will open a modal that shows you the specific details of their test run, so you can see what they did wrong.

 On the right hand side, you'll see three tabs.
-The overview tab will contain the same information about the user that you saw on the toolip.
+The overview tab will contain the same information about the user that you saw on the tooltip.
 Below that you'll see a comment for the user about what it is that they want to learn from this specific solution.
 (For some older solutions, this might be missing).
 This is a key indicator as to whether this solution is right for you.